Sartobind® Rapid A Membrane for mAb Capture

 No more column handling or risky consumable reuse — Sartobind® Rapid A removes the need for resin.

-Sartobind® Rapid A cuts costs using less chromatographic material per batch which will be fully utilized.
+Sartobind® Rapid A is fully utilized and cuts costs using less chromatographic material.

-Rapid cycling and high binding capacity boost productivity 10x.
+Rapid cycling and high binding capacity boost productivity up to 10x.
 Perform lifetime studies in one day.

 Scale up based on binding capacity with constant residence time, productivity, and operating pressures.